quittung/kos-plen/README.md

 A: The bank control is not really suited for planes with great bank authority.
 Will be fixed soonish.

 Q: I tried to the auto land function, but my plane crashed into the terrain.
-A: Until the plane reaches the first waypoint ("MOD" in the upper left corner is greater than 2) you are responsible for setting altitude and speed.
+A: Until the plane reaches the first waypoint ("MOD" in the upper left corner is smaller than 2) you are responsible for setting altitude and speed.
 Try to use a least 2000 as altitude setpoint.